-The Group acquired the following subsidiaries in the below table.
+The Group acquired the following subsidiaries in the table below.
 The acquired companies are active in the Cyber security industry as Software Resellers and Distributors and providers of overall Cyber security solutions.
-The Acquisitions are in line with the overall strategy of the CYBER1 AB Group.
+The Acquisitions are in line with the overall strategy of the CYBERI AB Group.

-b.
 Group acquisitions